ML4VRP/ML4VRP2023/README.md

 ### Example
 Solutions for solving `toy` are provided in `Solutions/` directory.
 - The solution file `toy_solution.txt` gives a feasible solution (in terms of the time window and vehicle capacity constraints).
-- The solution file `toy_solution_wrong.txt` provides an invalid solution.
+- The solution file `toy_solution_infeasible.txt` provides an invalid solution.

 #### Evaluation of feasible solutions
 To evaluate `toy_solution`, run: